 - 1. Every cabling link in the installation shall be tested for:

 - a.
 Wire Map

 - b.
 Length

 - c.
 Insertion Loss

 - d.
 NEXT Loss

 - e.
 PS NEXT Loss

 - f.
 ACR-N Loss

 - g.
 ACR-F Loss

 - h.
 PS ACR-F Loss

 - i.
 Return Loss

 - j.
 Propagation Delay

 - k.
 Delay Skew

 - I. Direct current (d.c.) loop resistance

 - m.
+Direct current (d.c.) resistance unbalance

+- n.
 Continuity of screen conductors (if present)

-- n.
-Direct current (d.c.) resistance unbalance within pair

 - o.
-Direct current (d.c.) resistance unbalance between pairs
+Transverse conversion loss (TCL)

 - p.
-Transverse conversion loss (TCL)

-- q.
 Equal Level Transverse conversion transfer loss (ELTCTL) in accordance with the field test specifications defined in

+- ISO/IEC 11801(2002): Information technology

+- Generic cabling for customer premises

+- Amendment 1 to ISO/IEC 11801: Information technology - Generic cabling for customer premises

-- ISO/IEC 11801-1 (DRAFT): Information technology - Generic cabling for customer premises Part 1.: General requirements
+- Amendment 2 to ISO/IEC 11801: Information technology - Generic cabling for customer premises

-- IEC 61935-1 Ed 5.0 (DRAFT): IEC 61935-1 Ed 5: Specification for testing of balanced and coaxial information technology cabling Part 1: Installed balanced cabling as specified in ISO/IEC 11801-1 and related standards.
+- IEC 61935-1 ed 3.0: TESTING OF BALANCED COMMUNICATION CABLING IN ACCORDANCE WITH ISO/IEC 11801 - Part 1: Installed cabling

-These standards will be referred to as the "ISO Class I Standard" This document is also using nomenclature in line with and defined in - "ISO/IEC 14763-2: Information technology Implementation and operation of customer premises cabling Part 2: Planning and installation" - 2.
-The installed twisted-pair horizontal links shall be tested from the IDF in the telecommunications room to the telecommunication wall outlet in the work area for compliance with the "Permanent Link" performance specification as defined in the ISO Class I Standard.
-3. One hundred percent of the installed cabling links must pass the requirements of the standards mentioned in A.1 above and as further detailed in Section B. Any failing link must be diagnosed and corrected.
+These standards will be referred to as the "ISO ClassEA Standard".
+This document is also using nomenclature in line with and defined in

+- "ISO/IEC 14763-2: Information technology -Implementation and operation of customer premises cabling - Part 2: Planning and installation" - 2.
+The installed twisted-pair horizontal links shall be tested from the IDF in the telecommunications room to the telecommunication wall outlet in the work area for compliance with the "Permanent Link" performance specification as defined in the ISO ClassE Standard.

+3. One hundred percent of the installed cabling links munications. - 3.
+One hundred percent of the installed cabling links must pass the requirements of the standards mentioned in A.1 above and as further detailed in Section B. Any failing link must be diagnosed and corrected.
 The corrective action shall be followed with a new test to prove that the corrected link meets the performance requirements.
+The final and passing result of the tests for all links shall be provided in the test results documentation in accordance with Section C below.